 In the hands of a capable coin-popper, an internet jukebox can be a great thing.
-A little far-out Tropicália?
+A little far-out tropicália?
 That sounds nice.
 Some classic funk from Parliament?
 Yes, please.
 The deep cuts cost more, but can really set the mood.

-While we're not here to put down internet jukeboxes, we will say they rarely bring out the best sounds from a crowd.
+Though we're not here to put down internet jukeboxes, we will say they rarely bring out the best sounds from a crowd.
 More often, they enable patrons to quickly hit play on the same shitty shit you heard scanning the radio dial on the drive to the bar.

 Which is why we like old-school jukeboxes, the kind that demonstrate and reflect an establishment's taste (or lack thereof).
 We like jukeboxes stuffed with discs, or at least a well-pruned digital playlist.
 We like the idea of that glowing box in the corner actually saying something about where you are.
 These seven metro Phoenix jukeboxes do just that.

-711 North Seventh Avenue
+Gracie's Tax Bar711 North Seventh Avenue

 Established by Grace Perry, local business woman and former Landmine Marathon singer, Gracie’s Tax Bar is a 50-person, neighborhood-style watering hole in downtown Phoenix.
 Perry gave the jukebox a personal touch, and it includes The Descendants, The Clash, My Bloody Valentine, Otis Redding, Beach Boys, Johnny Cash, MC5, and of course, Landmine Marathon.
 You get 20 plays for $5.